jimdigriz/debian-mssp4/README.md

  * need to improve power saving
       * wireless power saving is disabled
       * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modeset'ing to black out the screen and crash the system
+      * the DSDT wraps the [S3 'suspend to RAM'](http://acpi.sourceforge.net/documentation/sleep.html) in a conditional which is false so is not available.
+The laptops excessive battery use (including in Windows too!) when sleeping is because it actually sleeps in the much more battery hungry S1 state.
+However, amending the DSDT manually to remove the conditional results in `echo mem > /sys/power/state` making the laptop power up as if power cycled.
+Something Microsoft should fix, though I suspect they would have already if they could.
  * wifi can occasionally still a bit iffy on resume
  * [Caps Lock key light](https://patchwork.kernel.org/patch/7844371/)
  * `modprobe -r mwifiex_pcie; modprobe mwifiex_pcie` results in a lockup